Marriott (MAR)

 Marriott Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new property or trend.
-Marriott’s annualized revenue growth of 7% over the last two years is above its five-year trend, but we were still disappointed by the results.
+Marriott’s recent performance shows its demand has slowed as its annualized revenue growth of 4.9% over the last two years was below its five-year trend.
 Marriott Year-On-Year Revenue Growth

-We can dig further into the company’s revenue dynamics by analyzing its revenue per available room, which clocked in at $181.75 this quarter and is a key metric accounting for daily rates and occupancy levels.
-Over the last two years, Marriott’s revenue per room averaged 11% year-on-year growth.
-Because this number is better than its revenue growth, we can see its room bookings outperformed its sales from other areas like restaurants, bars, and amenities.
+We can dig further into the company’s revenue dynamics by analyzing its revenue per available room, which clocked in at $129.13 this quarter and is a key metric accounting for daily rates and occupancy levels.
+Over the last two years, Marriott’s revenue per room averaged 2% year-on-year growth.
+Because this number is lower than its revenue growth, we can see its sales from other areas like restaurants, bars, and amenities outperformed its room bookings.
 Marriott Revenue Per Available Room

-Looking ahead, sell-side analysts expect revenue to grow 4.7% over the next 12 months, a slight deceleration versus the last two years.
-This projection doesn't excite us and implies its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 5.3% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and indicates its newer products and services will not lead to better top-line performance yet.

 6. Operating Margin